Jontem/jontem.github.io/_posts/2022-09-03-dotnet-7-sdk-builtin-container-support.md

 Here are some things worth noting:

-- Right now this is an initial preview
+- Right now this is an initial preview.
 - You can't publish to a remote registry just yet.
-But this will be available with full release of .NET7
+But this will be available with the full release of .NET7.
 - There is no way to do `RUN` commands.
 You'll have to create base image and set the build property `ContainerBaseImage`.
-- The way to configure container build is through msbuild properties
+- The way to configure things in the `Dockerfile` like entrypoint or environment variables is through msbuild project properties
-- Right now the linux x64 is the only supported containers.
-Windows container will be supported with the full release of .NET 7
+- Right now linux x64 is the only supported container os.
+Windows containers will be supported with the full release of .NET 7
 - Before the release of .NET 7 you'll need to install the nuget package to get this feature `dotnet add package Microsoft.NET.Build.Containers`